zmjcan/zmjcan/README.md

 ## 💫 Hi there:
 👋 My name is Maggie and I am a full-stack software engineer and architect.
-I'm passionate about web development, design, travel, jogging and pets. <br>👩🏻‍💻 I'm currently working on React and Node.js, Next.js apps.<br>📒 I'm currently studying Spline and Three.js<br>📑 Connect with me on Linkedin: <br>
+I'm passionate about web development, design, travel, jogging, painting and pets. <br>👩🏻‍💻 I'm currently working on React and Node.js, Next.js apps.<br>📒 I'm currently studying Spline and Three.js<br>📑 Connect with me on Linkedin: <br>

 #### 🌐 Socials: